markus-wa/demoinfocs-golang/README.md

 Please don't update the `.golden` file if you are not sure it's required.
 Maybe the failing CI is just pointing out a regression.

-### Debugging

-You can use the build tag `debugdemoinfocs` (i.e. `go test -tags debugdemoinfocs -v`) to print out debugging information - such as game events or unhandled demo-messages - during the parsing process.<br>
-Side-note: The tag isn't called `debug` to avoid naming conflicts with other libs (and underscores in tags don't work, apparently).

-To change the default debugging behavior, Go's `ldflags` parameter can be used.
-Example for additionally printing out all server-classes with their properties: `-ldflags '-X github.com/markus-wa/demoinfocs-golang.debugServerClasses=YES'`

-Check out `debug_on.go` for any other settings that can be changed.

 ### Generating Interfaces

 We generate interfaces such as `GameState` from structs to make it easier to keep docs in synch over structs and interfaces.